 Master Gardener volunteers are recruited and trained to support land-grant universities throughout the United States and Canada.

 Our primary goal is to help solve problems that home gardeners encounter.

+Pilot programs were first introduced to California in Riverside and Sacramento Counties in 1980.
 Today there are Master Gardener programs in all 50 states and four Canadian provinces.